Sep 29, 2015

 There are limited flights with ANA between Narita and Kansai International airports.
 Those that are available are more expensive than the flights listed above.

-Flight from Haneda to Itami are as abundant as those to Kansai International.
-The cost of flying on this route are similar to those above.
+Flight from Haneda to Itami are abundant -- around 15 a day.
+The cost of flying from Tokyo to Osaka on this route is similar to those above with the only difference in fares to be found with the "Basic" and "Value" fares.

-The cost of flights with JAL can vary considerable, particularly with "Class J" seats, depending on the time of departure.
+The cost of flights with JAL between Tokyo and Osaka can vary considerable, particularly with "Class J" seats, depending on the time of departure.
+However, at the cheap end of the scale, some of these flights are competitive when compared with the flights offered by Japan's budget airlines.

-Flights from Narita are, as with ANA, far more limited and are a little more expensive.
+Flights from Narita with JAL are, as with ANA, far more limited and are a little more expensive.

 If booking flights far enough in advance, travelers might be able to take advantage of JAL's "SAKITOKU Advance Purchase Fares".
 Deadlines for these fares are 75 / 55 / 45 / 28 days prior to departure.